|Elliott Sound Products||Project 09|

 Frequencies shown are for reference only, and are the same as described above.
 Naturally, these will need to be changed to suit your application.
 Note the dotted connection between the input buffer's output and the input to the low-pass filter.
 If you were to connect the filters like that (rather than as shown), phase shifts through the system will cause the summed output to be different from what you expect.
 The sections are connected together to give the best outcome - changes will cause unexpected variations, none of which is likely to be good.
 Opamps always add some phase shift (albeit small), which can make matters worse.

 The frequency responses of each section are shown below, note that the crossover frequency is at the -6dB point, and not at the traditional -3dB frequency.
 This is an important difference between a Butterworth and Linkwitz-Riley filter, and allows the signals to be in phase across the audio band, regardless of which filter section they are being passed by.
-The electrically (and acoustically) summed output of this filter is flat, there are no peaks or dips, and no phase reversals are produced (unlike 12dB/octave filters).
+The electrically (and acoustically) summed output of this filter is flat, there are no peaks or dips (unless you count 0.11dB as a 'dip'), and no phase reversals are produced (unlike 12dB/octave filters).

 A simple test with any electronic crossover is to connect a 10k resistor to each output, and join the other ends together.
 Run a frequency sweep from an audio oscillator into the input, and observe the output level at the output of the resistor summing network.
 Most traditional (typically Butterworth) crossover networks exhibit a 3dB increase at the xover frequency, and drop back to the reference level about an octave or so each side.
 This is a less than ideal situation, since in most cases a similar effect will occur from the speaker's summed acoustical output - assuming that the drivers are 'time aligned' so the output of each is in phase (acoustically speaking) at the crossover frequency.
 If time alignment is not done, and the physical distance difference between speaker voice coils is large (more than 0.1 wavelength of the frequency concerned), then other acoustical differences caused by phase will tend to overshadow any anomaly in the crossover network.